Hi, I’m Tony! I’m the Community Program Manager at Team SPI.

 Note: This landscape is changing constantly.
 New platforms are coming out every single day, and existing ones are launching new features continuously.
 Consider this a snapshot of my subjective opinion!

-No installation needed—just pop open a browser window and go!
+No installation is needed and entirely web-based.
+Simply pop open a browser window and go!

 Google’s approach to video meetings used to drive me crazy.
 For years, they struggled to nail down a consistent strategy, changing brands and rearranging their interfaces to the point where it was just all too confusing.